How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 P.S.
 All statistics are from Domino’s business website.

 Thus, Domino’s is a great example of a customer-oriented delivery system that brings them tons of customers.

-We can learn from them that clients’ convenience and Social Media can endear customers which makes their approach one of the most beneficial ones on the market.
+What we can learn from them is that clients’ convenience and Social Media can endear customers which makes their approach one of the most beneficial ones on the market.

 ✅ Features of a Food Delivery Website For Restaurants (For Customers)